aherdipak/SpringMVC/SpringMVC_BindingErrors/README.md

 ### Requirement:

-If user pass alphabets to date field then springMVC fail to process this input. and it gives 404:The server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).
+If user pass alphabets to date field then springMVC fail to process this input. and it gives 404:The server cannot or will not process the request due to something that is perceived to be a client error.

+(e.g. malformed request syntax, invalid request message framing, or deceptive request routing).

 ##### So how developer deals with such situations,any DataBinding errors occurse at runtime?